Reconstructive

 Congenital Deformities and Trauma Reconstruction

 Plastic surgeons perform an estimated one million reconstructive procedures annually.
 Reconstructive surgery benefits people of all ages and helps solve a wide range of issues resulting from congenital deformities (birth defects) and trauma (injury, disease, and aging).
-Dr. Stephen Krant and Dr. John Apostolides of SK Clinic in La Jolla perform masterful reconstructive surgery and are renowned for beautiful, meticulous work.
+Dr. Stephen Krant of SK Clinic in La Jolla perform masterful reconstructive surgery and are renowned for beautiful, meticulous work.